1st national drinking water standard to protect 100M people from PFAS pollution

 By the U.S. Environmental Protection Agency

-WASHINGTON – On April 10, the Biden-Harris Administration issued the first-ever national, legally enforceable drinking water standard to protect communities from exposure to harmful per-and polyfluoroalkyl substances (PFAS), also known as ‘forever chemicals.’
+WASHINGTON – On April 10, the first-ever national, legally enforceable drinking water standard were announced by the federal government to protect communities from exposure to harmful per-and polyfluoroalkyl substances (PFAS), also known as ‘forever chemicals.’
 Exposure to PFAS has been linked to deadly cancers, impacts to the liver and heart, and immune and developmental damage to infants and children.
 This final rule represents the most significant step to protect public health under EPA’s PFAS Strategic Roadmap.
 The final rule will reduce PFAS exposure for approximately 100 million people, prevent thousands of deaths, and reduce tens of thousands of serious illnesses.
-Today’s announcement complements President Biden’s government-wide action plan to combat PFAS pollution.

 EPA Administrator Michael Regan will join White House Council on Environmental Quality Chair Brenda Mallory to announce the final standard today at an event in Fayetteville, North Carolina.
 In 2017, area residents learned that the Cape Fear River, the drinking water source for 1 million people in the region, had been heavily contaminated with PFAS pollution from a nearby manufacturing facility.
 Today’s announcements will help protect communities like Fayetteville from further devastating impacts of PFAS.